ptdolan/CirQuestDSV/README.md

     > python Q20Analysis.py <directory with q20 files> <translation start> <translation end> <next ORF start> <next ORF stop> and so on...

-    This generates an annotated q20 file.
-You can stop here or you can use this enhanced q20 to generate plots in with the following command.
+    This generates an annotated q20 ("-q20annot.txt") file.
+You can stop here and use this annotated file for interpretation, or you can use this enhanced q20 to generate plots in with the following command.

 2. with R installed:
-	in command line: "Rscript ./path/to/AnnotAnalysis.R ./path/to/N-q20.txt"
+	in command line:
+		> Rscript ./path/to/AnnotAnalysis.R ./path/to/N-q20.txt

 	or:
+		> R

-	in R: source("./path/to/AnnotAnalysis.R","./path/to/N-q20.txt")
+	then, in R:
+		> source("./path/to/AnnotAnalysis.R","./path/to/N-q20.txt")

 _-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-